greggman/jsgist/README.md

 - [ ] allow more files.

-  The UI already kind of does this but we have to re-write references to blobs or figure out if maybe a service worker could handle it.
+  The UI already kind of does this, the code to show more and add or delete files is just commented out.
 I'm not sure how handy this would be.
 If you want to test a worker it's nice to have a separate file but how often do people want to do that?
 My point being this might be lots of effort for little payoff.
+It would also require changing the UI, probably to be more like VSCode with an Explorer panel so lots of work.

-- [ ] consider github login?
+- [X] consider github login?

   I would be more familiar but it requires a server for oauth.
 The current impl is 100% client side.